 Many homeschoolers I know are risk-averse.
 When you’re raising a family on one middle-class income things can get a little tight financially and so you don’t want to take any unnecessary risks that may hurt the checking account.

 That may mean buying the same curriculum every year even if your kids hate it because at least you know they’re “learning what they’re supposed to learn”.
 Perhaps it means that when an enrichment opportunity arises that may stretch the budget you avoid it because you don’t want to waste money on something your kids won’t like.

 Don’t be afraid to take a calculated risk.
 If your child wants to study swamp rats all year, find a way to incorporate as many different subjects as possible into their learning.
 It may mean throwing out your curriculum but it also means that your kid will love learning all year long.

 Have a vision for the future

 Some homeschool parents are great at setting goals.
 Others, take homeschooling on a day-by-day basis.
 Goals are great.
 Plans are great.
 What you really need is a vision of the future.

 Having a checklist of things you want to accomplish this school year is not a vision.
 A vision is long term and may not have any measurable goals.
 Vision is long-term and your plans and checklists are what help you to accomplish your vision.

 Use setbacks as an opportunity to learn

 Don’t let those setbacks stop you from homeschooling.
 If you need to take a year off and only teach reading, writing, and arithmetic because of health issues don’t be afraid to do that.
 Maybe you or your spouse are having employment problems so you need to shift the schooling to the evening, roll with it.

-Use those setback to reassess and come up with a plan to deal with it should the problem arise in the future.
+Use those setbacks to reassess and come up with a plan to deal with it should the problem arise in the future.
 Ultimately, your kids will learn from the situation because they’ll be watching you to see how you deal with the situation.